In a conversation with the Los Angeles Times Business Advisory panel, Christina Chang shares insights on the entertainment and sports industry.

-Consumers now have additional ways to view a broadcast, including sport or franchise-specific viewing plans that can be added a la carte or bundled into TV or other subscription plans.
+Social issues in sports have influenced various aspects of consumer engagement, With the emergence of new media platforms, consumers now have more options to access sports broadcasts.
+They can choose sport or franchise-specific viewing plans that can be added a la carte or bundled into TV or other subscription plans.
 However, viewership can be pricey and subject to additional territorial blackouts and exclusivities (such as a local television network getting exclusive broadcast rights to certain NBA games).
 Also seeing increased promotion across OOO mediums like billboards, digital banner ads, and paid endorsements to promote in-person attendance to events, including the use of influencers and podcasts to promote third-party ticketing apps, as well as giveaways, sweepstakes, and contests by corporate sponsors or affiliates.

 What are some of the pros and cons of the social media age in terms of how social media affects sports and entertainment?